-The volunteer outreach we propose will help encourage ("soft enforcement") the public to follow best practices and adhere to new and existing regulations.
-The intention would also be to provide the public information on the unique cultural and natural history of this site and also to highlight the value of Ecola Point (located just to the north of Chapman Point and also a proposed Marine Conservation Area). members of the public access Ecola Point via Chapman Point.
+The volunteer outreach we propose at Chapman Point that would influence Ecola Point will help encourage ("soft enforcement") the public to follow best practices and adhere to new and existing regulations.
+The intention would also be to provide the public information on the unique cultural and natural history of Ecola Point that many members of the public access via Chapman Point.
 The intended outreach would also strive to build up stewardship through cultivating new volunteers to engage in outreach and community science opportunities at the site.